| |

 - It is of utmost importance to keep a regular lesson schedule.
 Therefore, as in a school or university environment, there will be no rescheduling of lessons, no refunds, and no "make ups" for lessons missed, regardless of the reason.

-- A reasonable number of exceptions to the above rule will be permitted, provided that 24 hours’ notice is given.
-The make up lesson must be taken within three weeks of the original lesson date or else it will be forfeited.
+- A reasonable number of exceptions to the above rule will be permitted, provided that 24 hours' notice is given.
+The make up lesson must be taken within one month of the original lesson date or else it will be forfeited.

 - If the student does not appear for the lesson at the stipulated time, the student will be charged for the lesson and a make-up will not be given.